 Related Reading: Ultimate Guide to Marseille, France

-The views like l said, are absolutely smashing.
-We spent just a few minutes in the interior.
+The views like l said, are absolutely smashing, the interior as well.
 Unfortunately, our old files from the camera Federico has in his hands were lost to the computer meltdown.
 Most of these are cell phone pictures, and a few that l had put on Facebook.
 It does remind you of the Duomo in Florence, which is to be expected, since most of the limestone came from Italy.

 Feeling inspired?
 Pin it for later..